- Download our Moving to Antwerp Guide (PDF)

 Once inhabited by dockworkers, Den Dam in the city centre is now a multicultural residential area.
-It retains a little of its edgy character and is ideal for those employed in the industrial areas to the north of Antwerp, without being too far from the city centre.
-Expats with children will enjoy spending time at the Park Spoor Noord, a rejuvenated railyard that has sports facilities and cycling paths.
+It retains a little bit of its edgy character and is ideal for those employed in the industrial areas to the north of Antwerp, without being too far from the city centre.
+Expats with children will enjoy spending time at the Park Spoor Noord, a rejuvenated railyard with sports facilities and cycling paths.
 The area’s strategic location is probably its biggest plus, but some find it less appealing than the beautiful tree-lined streets in many other areas of the city.

 Deurne is best known for being home to Rieverenhof, the city’s largest park.
-This area has mostly townhouses and apartments, but there are also a few houses to rent.
+This area primarily has townhouses and apartments, but there are also a few houses to rent.
 Its cultural attractions include museums, monuments and events.
 Public transport links are good, as is the cycling infrastructure.
 The Albert Canal area can get highly congested, especially along Bischoppenhoflaan and around the stadium.